Friday, 30 January 2026

 The event featured addresses by several distinguished speakers, including Hon.
 Lal Kantha, Minister of Agriculture, Livestock, Lands and Irrigation; Mrs. Latheesha P. Liyanage, Additional Secretary (Development) of the Ministry of Agriculture, Livestock, Lands and Irrigation (MALLI); Dr. Athula Senaratne, Senior Agriculture Specialist of the World Bank; Mr. Saman Bandulasena, Project Director and Mr. D. V. Bandulasena, Institutional and Capacity Development Specialist, CSIAP.

-Minister Lal Kantha Dr, Athula Senarathne Mr. Sarath Wickramarathne Ms. Lathessha Liyanage Mr. Saman Bandulasena Mr. D.V.
+Minister Lal Kantha Dr. Athula Senarathne Mrs. Latheesha Liyanage Mr. Saman Bandulasena Mr. D.V.
 Bandulasena

 In their remarks, the speakers highlighted the importance of strengthened institutional coordination, community participation, and capacity development in safeguarding Sri Lanka’s Village Tank Cascade Systems, while emphasising the role of the newly launched CMC Handbook in supporting sustainable, climate-resilient cascade and landscape management practices.